 This buying guide will help you choose the right paintbrush for your needs.
 Learn about the different types of paintbrushes available, how to choose the right size and type of paintbrush for your painting project, and how to recognize quality.

 If you have shopped for paintbrushes at a paint store or home improvement center, you have seen the scores of paintbrushes piled in bins and hanging on hooks.
 The selection is vast.
 And so is the price range.
 This brush is $13, and that one is 75 cents.
 What is the difference?

 Before you opt for a cut-rate paintbrush, consider this: The brush you choose can make the difference between a great paint job and a lumpy, bristle-filled disaster.

 When it comes to paintbrushes, you usually get what you pay for.

 In this article, we’re going to help you understand the fundamentals so you can make the right choice.

-If you are using alkyd paint or a finish that requires thinner in the cleanup process, choose brushes with natural bristles.
-If you are applying latex paint or a finish that is water-based, choose brushes with synthetic bristles as natural bristles lose their integrity when wet.
+If you are using alkyd paint or a finish that requires paint thinner or a solvent in the cleanup process, choose brushes that have natural bristles.
+They cost more but they apply the paint more smoothly and evenly.

 Nylon paintbrushes will not wear out as readily, but they do not hold up as well when the temperature climbs.

+Brushes are sold in many sizes, from tiny detail brushes to 5-inch (or wider) brushes.
 If you are painting an average room, all you should need is a 4-inch brush with a straight edge, a 1 1/2-inch brush for sashes, and a 2-inch brush for trim.

 Before purchasing, hold the brush as you would when painting.
-Make sure it is a comfortable weight.
-Fan the bristles to make sure there are no gaps, and “bounce” the tip of the brush to test for springiness.
+Make sure the brush is a comfortable weight and the grip feels good.